 Vibrotactile feedback is the most common type of haptics.
 Vibro stimulators apply pressure to definite human skin receptors.
 These receptors look layered like onions and can pick up vibrations of up to 1000 hertz.
 Ordinary human speech frequency varies from 80 to 250 hertz, so our skin is able to feel sounds.

 Vibrotactile feedback has its advantages and disadvantages.

 Electrotactile stimulators affect not only receptors but also the nerve endings with electrical impulses.
-As a result, a person wearing the haptic suit based on electrotactile feedback technology can feel the texture of an object or feel a breeze, for example.
+As a result, a person wearing the haptic device, like a glove or a suit based on electrotactile feedback technology can feel the texture of an object or feel a breeze, for example.
 In fact, almost any sensation may be simulated with electrical impulses.

 One more benefit of electro-neural stimulation is that the electrodes can be customized into compact arrays and used to implement electrotactile displays.

 Electrical muscle stimulation (EMS) is used in medicine for more than 30 years and has proven its safety.
 Moreover, electrical signals are the basis of the nervous system, so we can say сonfidently that this type of feedback is better suitable for generating and simulating sensations.

 Ultrasound is a sound wave of high frequency.
 One emitter or some of them are used to create ultrasound feedback.

 One emitter located on one part of the body may send a signal to another part.
 This principle of transmission is called “acoustic time reversal”.

 To ensure the impact on larger areas it’s necessary to form a haptic feedback field.
 Each emitter itself is not powerful enough to do it, so, several emitters are used.
 Together they create invisible tangible interfaces in the air.
 Ultrasound waves generate turbulence which one can feel through the skin.